c4arl0s/NSURLConnection/README.md

 - An object that enables you to start and stop URL requests.
 - The NSURLConnection class provides convenience class methods to load URL requests both asynchronously using a callback block and synchronously.

+# NSURLConnection can be used to download contents from a URL syncronously

+- The sendSynchronousRequest:returninghResponse:error: class method of NSURLConnection, as its name implies, deals with synchronous calls.
+- A synchronous call blocks its calling thread until the method returns.

+# NSURLConnection can be used to download contents from a URL asyncronously

+- An asynchronous call starts accessing and downloading the contents of a URL without blocking the calling thread.

 # Content-type

 - Content-type is known as a MIME type that indicates what kind of data an HTTP response contains.